kumahq/kuma/docs/madr/decisions/026-meshgateway-targetref.md

 Chosen option: `MeshGateway` as `kind` with `targetRef.sectionName`

-`targetRef.kind: MeshGateway` applies the policy to all `Dataplanes` matched by the matchers on the `MeshGateway` object.
-Further specifying `sectionName` narrows this to a specific listener. `MeshGateway` listeners don't have explicit names but users can use a reserved tag to give them a canonical name that policies can match on.
+`targetRef.kind: MeshGateway` applies the policy to all `Dataplanes` matched by the matchers on the `MeshGateway` object and all listeners configured in the `MeshGateway`.
+It has the same semantics as `{ kind: MeshService, name:
+<kuma.io/service matched by the MeshGateway> }`

+Further specifying `sectionName`
+narrows this to a specific listener. `MeshGateway` listeners don't have explicit names but users can use a reserved tag to give them a canonical name that policies can match on.
 The Gateway API implementation uses the